Dennis Green

-Early life
+Early and personal life

-Green grew up in a working class household in Harrisburg, Pennsylvania at the corner of Walnut and N 12th street.
+Green grew up in a working class household in Harrisburg, Pennsylvania at the corner of Walnut and N 12th Street.
 In 2019, the 1100 to 1300 block of Walnut Street was renamed "Dennis Green Way" to honor the late native.
-His father, Penrose "Bus" Green was of Creole descent and worked as a postal worker, he briefly played for the Harrisburg Lions semi-pro football team.
-Green's mother, Anna Green was a beautician.
-His father died when Green was 11 and his mother died of breast cancer when he was 13.
-Green is the youngest of five brothers: Penrose Green, Robert Green, Stanley Green, and Gregory Green.
-He was in attendance at the March 2, 1962 NBA game in Hershey, Pennsylvania where Wilt Chamberlain scored 100 points.
-Green has four children: Patti Green (born April 21, 1967), Jeremy Green (born July 21, 1971), Vanessa Green (born February 1, 1997), and Zachary Dennis Green (born November 6, 1998).
+Green's father, Penrose "Bus" Green, was the grandson of a Cuban slave who fled to Baltimore, Maryland and married a woman from the Seneca tribe.
+After serving in World War II, Bus Green briefly played semi-professional football for the Harrisburg Lions and supported his family by working for the U.S. Postal Service.
+Green’s mother, Anna Green, was a beautician born in Greensboro, North Carolina, and raised in Harrisburg.
+In his Autobiography, No Room for Crybabies Green recalls a traumatic beginning to his teenage years.
+His father died from a ruptured appendix at the age of 39 when Green was just 11.
+Two years later, his mother died from undiagnosed breast cancer.
+The youngest of five brothers, Green was then raised by his older siblings: Penrose Green II, Robert, Stanley, and Gregory.

-Green attended John Harris High School (now Harrisburg High School) in Harrisburg, and graduated cum laude from the University of Iowa with a BA in finance.
-According to Green, he was planning to be a high school teacher if his football career didn't pan out.
+Green attended John Harris High School (now Harrisburg High School) in Harrisburg, and graduated cum laude from the University of Iowa with a BS in Recreational Studies.
+According to Green, he was planning to be a high school teacher if his football career did not pan out.
 In college, he started as halfback in each of his three seasons with the Iowa Hawkeyes, playing under coach Ray Nagel.

 In his collegiate career, Green had 139 carries for 699 yards and nine touchdowns.
-His best individual game was in a 1968 loss to Texas Christian University when he rushed 18 times for 175 yards and two touchdowns.
-After graduating from Iowa, Green briefly played professionally for the BC Lions of the Canadian Football League in 1971.
+His best individual game was in a 1968 loss to Texas Christian University, when he rushed 18 times for 175 yards and two touchdowns.

+Green has four children from two marriages: Patti Green (born April, 1967), Jeremy Green (born July, 1971), Vanessa Green (born February, 1997), and Zachary Dennis Green (born November, 1998).